-The 11 crossings included in the city's proposed Quiet Zone can be seen on the map below: Spencer Street, two at East Michigan Avenue, Elm Street, Main Street, South Avenue, Division Street, Fountain Street, Capital Avenue SW, McCamly Street and South Kendall Street.
+The 11 crossings included in the city's downtown-area quiet zone can be seen on the map below: Spencer Street, two at East Michigan Avenue, Elm Street, Main Street, South Avenue, Division Street, Fountain Street, Capital Avenue SW, McCamly Street and South Kendall Street.

 Increased safety measures at the crossings compensate for the absence of train horns.

-By the fall of 2016, all three crossings were closed, and train whistle alert signs were removed; even before the establishment of the quiet zone, trains do not have to sound their routine horns at a closed crossing.
+By the fall of 2016, the Division, Fountain and Spencer street crossings had closed, following stakeholder discussions and City Commission approval.
+Train whistle alert signs were removed; even before the establishment of the quiet zone, trains do not have to sound their routine horns at a closed crossing.
 The required signs, guardrails and other amenities are in place, and we're also are looking at ways to beautify these areas.

-The other treatments we're using are four-quadrant gates on South Avenue and Capital Avenue SW and two-quadrant gates with supplemental safety measures or alternative safety measures at the other crossings.
+The other crossing treatments are four-quadrant gates on South Avenue and Capital Avenue SW, and two-quadrant gates with supplemental safety measures or alternative safety measures at the other crossings.
 Those include non-traversable curbs and channelization devices.

 This sign alerts train engineers to sound routine horns at crossings ahead; this is no longer required at Fountain, Division and Spencer streets.